Rabbi Irwin Zeplowitz

 Cantor Claire Franco

-Contrary to popular belief, Cantor Claire Franco did not always know that she wanted to be a cantor.
-In fact, it happened quite by accident.
-Although she played piano, sang and performed in theater throughout her life, she studied finance and English literature at Florida State University and the University of South Florida.
 A chance encounter with a religious school educator, some music teaching and a Friday night service led her to her calling and more literally to the Hebrew Union College-Jewish Institute of Religion (HUC-JIR) first in Jerusalem and then in New York.
-It was there that she realized that this profession would allow her to combine all of the things that she loved: music, teaching, Judaism and interacting with people.
+It was there that she realized that this profession would allow her to combine all of the things that she loved: music, teaching, and bringing people closer to Judaism and to God.

 Read more about Cantor Claire Franco here.
 Click here>